 Brexit and its consequences

-If you are an EEA national and you don’t hold British citizenship, you need to act in order to remain in the UK.
+If you are an EEA national and do not hold British citizenship, it’s crucial to take the necessary steps to secure your right to remain in the UK.

-If you have been living in the UK for at least 5 years, you need to make an application for a settled status, which would give you the right to stay and live in the UK.
+If you’ve been living in the UK for at least 5 years, you should apply for settled status, which grants you the right to stay and live in the UK permanently.
+This status will ensure you continue to live, work, and access services in the UK without restrictions.

-If you have been living in the UK for a shorter period than 5 years, you need to make an application for a pre-settled status, and once you collect 5 full years – you can then apply for a settled status.
+If you’ve been in the UK for less than 5 years, you will need to apply for pre-settled status.
+Once you’ve accumulated 5 years of continuous residence, you can then apply for settled status.
+This process ensures that, over time, you can secure the permanent right to stay in the UK.

-In order to do so, you first need to obtain the document confirming your Permanent Residence after completing 5 lawful years in the UK as an EEA national exercising Treaty rights – as an employee, self-employed, student, self-sufficient person or a jobseeker.
+Alternatively, you may be considering applying for British citizenship, which is another pathway to securing your long-term future in the UK.
+To do so, the first step is obtaining Permanent Residence (PR) after completing 5 lawful years in the UK as an EEA national exercising Treaty rights.
+This includes being employed, self-employed, a student, a self-sufficient person, or a jobseeker.

-You then need to wait for 1 year from the date of issuing the documents confirming your PR – so if the date on the documents is backdated to 05.05.2013, you have been free to apply for citizenship since 05.05.2014.
+Once you’ve obtained your PR document, you’ll need to wait 1 year from the date the document is issued before you can apply for British citizenship.
+For example, if the date on your PR document is 05.05.2013, you would have been eligible to apply for citizenship from 05.05.2014.

 How can we help you?